mutinex/mmm-eval/CONTRIBUTING.md

 If you have questions about contributing, please open an issue or start a discussion on GitHub.

-Thank you for contributing to BenjaMMMin!
+Thank you for contributing to mmm-eval!